lunarmodules/ldoc/doc/doc.md

 when using Markdown.
 When explicit will expand non-references in backticks into `<code>` elements
   - `plain` set to true if `format` is set but you don't want code comments processed
   - `wrap` set to true if you want to allow long names to wrap in the summaries
-  -  `manual_url` point to an alternative or local location for the Lua manual, e.g.
-'file:///D:/dev/lua/projects/lua-5.1.4/doc/manual.html'
   - `no_summary` suppress the Contents summary
   -  `custom_tags` define some new tags, which will be presented after the function description.
 The format is `{<name>,[title=<name>,}{hidden=false,}{format=nil}}`.
 For instance